 The last 10 credits provide the opportunity for students through a variety of choices to specialize, focusing on a specific area of epidemiology.
 For the dissertation, primary data collection is a requirement.

-The department offers, on a selective basis, substantial support, which fully covers tuition and includes a monthly stipend.
+The department offers, on a selective basis, substantial support which fully covers tuition and includes a monthly stipend.
 There are also some funds available to support participation in international conferences; these funds are awarded on a competitive basis.
 In return, students help in teaching of introductory courses and support research work at the department.
-Their duties also include help in proctoring and correcting exams.
+Their duties include proctoring and correcting exams.